- Exceptionally good sound

 - No app for EQ adjustment

-The Philips S7807 only connects via Bluetooth, and it plays back your music just as it’s streamed from the source (there’s no way to tweak its EQ).
-But that’s not a problem, because it sounds fantastic just the way it is.
+The Philips S7807 wireless speaker only connects via Bluetooth and plays back your music just as it’s streamed from the source.
+That’s not a problem, because its playback sounds great.

 Price When Reviewed